iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Analysis Central Hub.md

 1. Kryzig's Introduction to Functional analysis.
 2. Notes from Professor Wang for the Math 328 that teaches Analysis II at UBCO.
 3. Various sources on the internet.
+4. A bit of Heinz, Combette's Monotone operator book where more advanced topics were introduced under the context of optimizations in Hilbert spaces.

 Functional analysis has 2 foundations.
 Vector spaces and metric spaces.
 The first is of interests because many functions and sequences form a vector space.
 The second is of interest because it's a generalized norms.
 From these theories, we build up to wards more useful spaces such as the Hilbert spaces and linear operators in Hilbert spaces.